abesford/seizzmic-site-0c00b/src/pages/careers.md

 # Partnerships

 Serious change always relies on a range of complementary skills to get the job done.
-Sometimes clients have these in place, and other times we may help our clients bring in the right people.
+Sometimes our clients have these in place, and other times we may help bring in the right people.

 We're always on the look-out for partners who share our values, and can collaborate to make our clients successful.